 Abstract

-Drosophila melangaster is one of the ideal models for evaluating the activity of natural products.
-In this study, an SDS-induced intestinal inflammation model of fruit flies was established to explore the improvement effects of different extraction methods (traditional water extraction and alcohol precipitation method and complex enzymatic hydrolysis-assisted deep eutectic solvent method) and different extracts of guava after separation and purification on intestinal inflammation.
-The results showed that the guava polysaccharides extracted by the complex enzymatic hydrolysis-assisted deep eutectic solvent method significantly increased the survival rate of intestinal inflammation fruit flies and reduced the intestinal wall permeability.
-After further separation and purification, the GPB-1 component was superior to the GPA component in terms of prolonging the lifespan of fruit flies, reducing intestinal wall permeability, restoring intestinal length and improving antioxidant capacity.
-This study established a natural product activity evaluation system using fruit flies as a model, covering the entire process of polysaccharide extraction, separation, purification and activity evaluation, and integrating knowledge from multiple disciplines such as biological science, food nutrition, food chemistry and instrumental analysis.
-It is highly comprehensive.
-This system not only helps students master natural product extraction techniques, activity evaluation and data analysis methods, but also provides a low-cost and ethically friendly practical platform for teaching, promoting students' knowledge transfer and comprehensive quality improvement.
+Drosophila melanogaster is one of the ideal models for evaluating the activity of natural products.
+In this study, a dextran sulfate sodium (SDS)-induced intestinal inflammation model in Drosophila is established to investigate the ameliorative effects on intestinal inflammation of guava extracts obtained by different methods (traditional water extraction and alcohol precipitation versus a complex enzymatic hydrolysis-assisted deep eutectic solvent method) as well as of different fractions after separation and purification.
+The results show that the guava polysaccharides extracted by the complex enzymatic hydrolysis-assisted deep eutectic solvent method significantly increases the survival rate of SDS-treated flies and reduces the intestinal barrier permeability.
+After further separation and purification, the GPB-1 fraction outperformes the GPA fraction in prolonging lifespan, reducing intestinal barrier permeability, restoring gut length and enhancing antioxidant capacity.
+A comprehensive evaluation system for natural product activity is established using Drosophila as a model, covering the entire workflow from polysaccharide extraction, separation, purification to activity evaluation.
+It integrates multidisciplinary knowledge from biological science, food nutrition, food chemistry and instrumental analysis.
+This system not only helps students master natural product extraction techniques, activity evaluation methods and data analysis, but also provides a low-cost and ethically friendly platform for hands-on training, thereby promoting students’ knowledge transfer and comprehensive skill improvement.

 -